akshayysk/beyond-port-80_checklist/readme.md

 ### 6 Days Prior (Content Prep)
 - [ ] Create content for social media posts.
-- [ ] **(LINKEDIN PREP)** Draft the official LinkedIn post content *completely*.
-  - *Requirement:* The text must be ready to copy-paste immediately after the event.
-Leave placeholders only for specific photos.

 ### 5 Days Prior (Campaign Launch)
 - [ ] Post on Facebook, LinkedIn, Instagram, and Twitter with the **Makemypass registration link**.